Featured

 Several on the list are through Electronic Health Record (EHR) platforms.

 If you are thinking of starting an EHR (or switching) and looking for one that offers a telehealth platform, check out my blog post about Simple Practice.
-Get a discount for your first paid month ($100 if you start in November 2021 / $50 normally).
+Get a discount for your first paid month.
 If you use my link, I get the same credit you get.

 I used Simple Practice’s telehealth option for a while.
 It worked for most clients, but two complications occurred: